hande-qmc/hande/documentation/developers_guide/developers_guide.rst

 A (non-exhaustive!) list of namespaces we use for branches:

 he/XXX
-    for an enhancement to HANDE.
+    for an enhancement to HANDE (usually a modification to existing algorithms). bug_fix/XXX
-bug_fix/XXX
     for a bug fix to a specific area of the codebase. opt/XXX
     for optimisation work (please include performance details in the commit message!). feature/XXX
-    for a new feature.
+    for a new feature (generally bigger than an enhancement). doc/XXX
-doc/XXX
     for fixes/enhancements solely to the documentation.
 (Often this kind of work is coupled to feature/enhancement development work and the documentation is